Yongsan Electronics Market

 Yongsan Electronics Market is a retail area in Seoul, South Korea.
-Comprising over 20 buildings, it houses 5,000 stores that sell appliances, stereos, computers and peripherals, office equipment, telephones, lighting equipment, electronic games and software, videos and CDs.
-A variety of electronic components for constructing computers and other items can also be found.
+Comprising over 20 buildings, it houses 5,000 stores that sell appliances, stereos, computers and peripherals, office equipment, telephones, lighting equipment, electronic games and software, videos, and CDs.

 The market has a variety of stores, each with different operating procedures.
 Some stores operate like traditional retail shops, with set prices, name brands, and warranties.
 Other shops accept, or even expect, customers to bargain and may not have any posted prices for items.